 Quick Mix-and-Match Checklist

-- 1-2 statement patterns, supported by solids.
+- One or two statement patterns, supported by solids.

 - Warm accents in wood, leather, or greenery to fight the chill.